tjd1234/cmpt225summer2023/assignments/a2/README.md

   stack.
 - up to **-3 marks** if you do not include your full name, email, and SFU ID in the header of your file.
-- **a score of 0** if you don't include the "statement of originality, or it is modified in any way.
+- **a score of 0** if you don't include the "Statement of Originality", or it is modified in any way.
 - **a score of 0** if you submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
 If you can provide evidence that you